sustrik/ribosome/README.md

 ## In 50 words

 1. You write standard Ruby scripts.
-2. However, lines starting with a dot (.) go straight to the output file.
+2. However, lines starting with a dot (.) go straight to the output.
 3. To expand Ruby expressions within dot-style lines use @{expr} construct.

 ## Example